 Diocletian decided that the Roman Empire was too big and divided it into a tetrarchy, also splitting it between East and West.
 I guess one could say that he brought on the initial collapse of the Roman Empire.

 Diocletian was the biggest persecutor of Christians.
 He was the first Roman emperor to abdicate.
 He was tired and wanted to retire.

 The next Emperor was Constantine.
 His powerful Edict of Milan gave Christians rights and so they should no longer be persecuted.

 The Christians wanted to erase the memory of Diocletian.
 (I can understand that.
 Diocletian’s Mausoleum would be like a memorial to Hitler in Jerusalem!)
 It might be revenge or repurposing a building, but Diocletian’s Mausoleum is the oldest and smallest Christian cathedral in the world.
 You can tell that the niche was inserted into the round structure.

 Here is one of the intricate wood carvings from the entrance door.
 It illustrated the kiss of betrayal from Judas.

 The Golden Gate was approached from the land side.
 There were two doors.
-One could enter through the first door and then it closed behind you.
-There was a closed second drawer, so you were trapped with soldiers surrounding overhead ready to shoot.
+One could enter through the first door, and then it closed behind you.
+There was a closed second door, so you were trapped with soldiers surrounding overhead ready to shoot.

 Our informative tour ended at the narrowest street in town.
 Here is Rob Street standing in the middle of Let Me Pass Street.